I’m an editorial veteran with more than sixteen years of experience as a journalist, professional writer, editor, and fiction writer.

 “Jay is an incredibly thoughtful and generous editor who brings a wealth of story and editing experience to any project that comes across his desk.
 His sense of character, plot, tone, and style is impeccable.” — Paul Morrissey, Eisner Award-winning Writer & Editor

-Manuscript Feedback — An ideal choice if you need a big-picture summary of your draft.
+An ideal choice if you need a big-picture summary of your draft.
 I will read through a Word version of your manuscript and look at overall structure, character development and consistency, as well as issues of pacing, point of view, and dialogue.
-Using the Track Changes function, I will input my notes and thoughts in the margins with regard to scene flow, dramatic beats, dialogue, etc., and I will also sum it up in a 2-3 page report on the strengths and weaknesses of the manuscript, and how to make the necessary improvements for taking your book to the next level.
+Using the Track Changes function, I will input my notes and thoughts in the margins with regard to scene flow, dramatic beats, dialogue, etc., together with a light copy edit (for surface-level grammar and punctuation fixes), and I will also sum up my feedback in a 4-6 page write-up that will include advice on revisions for taking your book to the next level.

 What’s It Cost?

-For starters, we can start with FREE no-obligation sample edit of the first 5 pages of your manuscript.
-That will be enough for both of us to decide if we’re a good match.
+For starters, we can start with a FREE no-obligation sample edit of five pages lifted preferably from the middle of your manuscript.
+That should be enough for both of us to decide if we’re a good match and for me to determine what level of editing your manuscript would best benefit from.

-The cost will depend on which service you go with and the word count of your manuscript.
-Here’s the rundown:
+My quote will depend on which service you go with and the word count of your manuscript.

 Manuscript Feedback on runs at 1 cent per word.
 So, if your manuscript is 70k words, the cost would be $700 for a full critique (70,000 x 0.01).

-Copy Editing runs at 2 cents a word for all manuscripts between 60k and 100k words and 2.5 cents for those with word counts less than or more than that.
+Copy Editing runs at 2 cents per word for all manuscripts between 60k and 100k words and 2.5 cents for those with word counts less than or more than that.

 How Long Does It Take?

-Story Editing for a manuscript running between 60k to 100k words usually takes two weeks.
+A Manuscript Critique usually takes two weeks for manuscripts running between 60k to 100k words usually takes two weeks.

 Line Editing is generally on a three- to four-week timeline for 60k to 100k word manuscripts.